awhooshingwind/awhooshingwind.github.io/digital.md

 - Created a simple [grade tracking spreadsheet](https://docs.google.com/spreadsheets/d/1DTIHyR0CUrAtPCjrw08osnoBhqA_n8aNh5CT9zqhMIU/edit?usp=sharing) for student use (The company's custom LMS lacked any convenient, **simple** way for students to track their grade,this was for the many ESL/older students who struggled with the Moodle web interface overall)
 - Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

-[^1]: Plus so many others, will gladly provide more detail, but I reckon I could **still** land a stage, even with this outdated <a href="https://awhooshingwind.github.io/projects/JakeResume.pdf" target="_blank">kitchen resume</a>, if I had the mind to..

 ---

 [analog](/analog.md) there's just something earnest about it

 ---

  That's all folks.
-As a reward for all that clicking, the aforementioned <a href="https://awhooshingwind.github.io/projects/Chilaquiles.pdf" target="_blank">chilaquiles</a> recipe
+As a reward for all that clicking, the aforementioned <a href="https://awhooshingwind.github.io/projects/Chilaquiles.pdf" target="_blank">chilaquiles</a> recipe.